-- 1. Create a Web Services security configuration, as described in the online help.
+- 1. Create a Web services security configuration , as described in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
 This creates an empty configuration. - 2.
-Edit the Web Services security configuration to create a credential provider, as described in the online help: - On the Create Credential Provider tab, enter the following: - A provider name, which is your name for this MBean instance.

-• The provider class name, which can be
+Edit the Web services security configuration to create a credential provider, as described in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help: - On the Create Credential Provider tab, enter the following: - A provider name, which is your name for this MBean instance. - The provider class name, which can be weblogic.wsee.security.wssc.v200502.sct.ClientSCCredentialProvider or weblogic.wsee.security.wssc.v13.sct.ClientSCCredentialProvider or weblogic.wsee.security.saml.SAMLTrustCredentialProvider

-'''

-weblogic.wsee.security.wssc.v200502.sct.ClientSCCredentialProvi

-der

-or

-weblogic.wsee.security.wssc.v13.sct.ClientSCCredentialProvider

-or

-weblogic.wsee.security.saml.SAMLTrustCredentialProvider

-'''

 - The token type, which is a short name to identify the token.
 For example, sct or saml. - 3.
 Select Next. - 4.
-Enter the name/value pairs for the STS URI. - Select Finish. - On the Security Configuration General tab, set the value of the Default Credential Provider STS URI.
+Enter the name/value pairs for the STS URI. - 5.
+Select Finish.

+6. On the Security Configuration General tab, set the value of the Default Credential Provider STS URI.

-The Default Credential Provider STS URL is the default STS endpoint URL for all WS-Trust enabled credential providers of this Web Service security configuration.
+The Default Credential Provider STS URL is the default STS endpoint URL for all WS-Trust enabled credential providers of this Web service security configuration.

-Configuring STS Security Policy: Standalone Client
+2.8.2.5 Configuring STS Security Policy: Standalone Client